sudo-self/Rpi-shairport-sync/MOREINFO.md

 The is the smallest number of packets of audio in the queue to be processed in the last interval.
 It is related to the overall latency in AirPlay 1 and AirPlay 2 Realtime Streams.
 If it comes close to zero it's often a sign that the network is poor.
 ##### max buffers
 The is the largest number of packets of audio in the queue to be processed in the last interval.
+##### min buffer size
+The is smallest remaining number of bytes in the Buffered Audio buffer in the last interval.
+It can legitimately be zero when a track ends or begins.
+If it reaches zero while a track is playing, it means that audio data is not arriving at Shairport Sync quickly enough and may indicate network problems.
+AirPlay 2 Buffered Audio streams only.
 ##### nominal fps
 This is the rate specified in the AirPlay stream itself.
 AirPlay 1 only.
 ##### received fps